Providence Atoll: Geography

-In late 2006, Cyclone Bondo destroyed most of the buildings and about 60 per cent of the coconut trees.
-Following the cyclone, the island was evacuated on 26 December 2006.

-Cerf Island has never been permanently inhabited, although temporary fishermens' huts were recorded on it in the 19th century.

 Flora and fauna

+Providence Atoll occupies an extensive bank of shallow water well known for its profusion of fish.
+Green turtles and hawksbill turtle nest on Providence and forage in adjacent waters.

-The huge area of reef flats attracts the largest population of grey heron in Seychelles.
-Large numbers of crab plover, whimbrel and other waders roost at the southern tip of Providence, Pointe Gustave.
+The huge area of reef flats attracts the largest population of grey heron in the Seychelles.
+Crab plover, whimbrel and other waders roost at the southern tip of Providence, Pointe Gustave.
 Black-naped tern and greater crested tern breed on Bancs Providence, discovered only in 2016 by ICS.
-Madagascar fody, probably introduced, is the only resident land bird. green turtles and hawksbill turtle nest on Providence and forage in adjacent waters.
+There are also small numbers of fairy terns.
+The Madagascar fody, probably introduced, is the only resident land bird.

-Administration

-Providence Atoll belongs to the Outer Islands District of the Seychelles.
+There are no mammals on the atoll.

 Transport

 Following the evacuation of Providence Island on 26 December 2006, an attempt was made to construct an airstrip on the island to serve the inhabitants in anticipation of their eventual return.
 Construction was abandoned, however, and the island has remained uninhabited.
 Airstrip construction later resumed, and an airstrip became operational on the island in 2020.
 The airstrip enables additional support for the surveillance of the area by the Seychelles People's Defence Force.

 Providence Island has no jetty.
 The island is rarely visited by ships except by the occasional Island Conservation Society expedition or by an Islands Development Company (IDC) boat from Mahé.